gorgonia/tensor/README.md

 ### Basic Idea: Tensor ###
 A tensor is a multidimensional array.
 It's like a slice, but works in multiple dimensions.

-With slices, there are usage patterns that are repeated enough that warrant abstraction - `append`, `len`, `cap`, `range` are abstrations used to manipulate and query slices.
+With slices, there are usage patterns that are repeated enough that warrant abstraction - `append`, `len`, `cap`, `range` are abstractions used to manipulate and query slices.
 Additionally slicing operations (`a[:1]` for example) are also abstractions provided by the language.
 Andrew Gerrand wrote a very good write up on [Go's slice usage and internals](https://blog.golang.org/go-slices-usage-and-internals).

 Tensors come with their own set of usage patterns and abstractions.
 Most of these have analogues in slices, enumerated below (do note that certain slice operation will have more than one tensor analogue - this is due to the number of options available):